nadeemabdulhamid/csc404-repo-fall2025/ml-smol/mystery.md

 The software is on [GitHub](https://github.com/shriram/mystery-languages#readme).
 The README provides installation instructions.
 Please also watch the [video](https://youtu.be/EogblZ1Rdpo) linked to the README to get a sense of the mechanics.

+You will need to download and install a [recent version of Racket](https://download.racket-lang.org/).

 ## Tasks

 For each language family, the documentation of available constructs is in the repository’s README.
 Note that the video shows you how to work with the variants of the `strings` language.